terra-ops/terra-cli/docs/index.md

 We used Terra as the recommended method for recreating the site on another server.

 See the [instructions](example-setup.md) on setting up http://openfda.nucivic.build on another server using Terra.

+## Terra Apps

+Each app you run with terra should have a `.terra.yml` file in the root.

+To see an example file, see https://github.com/terra-ops/terra-cli/blob/master/docs/.terra.yml

 ## Terra API

 The "Terra API" project serves as a web based interface for Terra.
 It is built on Drupal 8.